pycom/pycom-micropython-sigfox/util_lbt_test/readme.md

 2. Dependencies
 ----------------

-- An AP2 Ref Design board with its FPGA programmed with LBT feature
+- A SX1301AP2 Ref Design board with its FPGA programmed with LBT feature

 3. Usage
 ---------

 Before running the util_lbt_test application, the concentrator MUST be first started with the HAL, using for example util_pkt_logger or the packet forwarder.

+For a description of the command line options available:
+./util_lbt_test -h

 ex:
 ./util_lbt_test -f 867.1 -t 100 -n 14 -s 15 -p 50 -r 162